-- Promote the development of new and expanded businesses in Petawawa's commercial core anchored by Petawawa Boulevard (County Road 51). - Encourage development which contributes to a walkable, vibrant, and attractive commercial core. - Leverage Petawawa's proximity to stunning nature and geographic location as a regional hub of the Ottawa Valley. - 4.
-Encourage development of vacant and/or underutilized land. - Support the revitalization and beautification of the community, including existing development and businesses. - These goals serve as a road map for the Plan and its financial incentive programs.
+- Promote business development in Petawawa's commercial core anchored by Petawawa Boulevard (County Road 51). - Encourage development which contributes to defining a commercial core that is accessible, vibrant, and attractive. - Position Petawawa as the regional hub of the Ottawa Valley given its geographic location, workforce and abundance of nature. - 4.
+Encourage development of vacant and/or underutilized land. - Support the revitalization and beautification of the community, existing businesses and future development. - 6.
+Create a business climate that welcomes new entrepreneurs, companies, and social enterprises to locate in the Town.

+These goals serve as a road map for the Plan and its financial incentive programs.
 The programs within the CIP have been developed with these goals in mind and will inform the implementation of the Plan.